microsoft/playwright/docs/src/other-locators.md

 ## Parent element locator

-When you need to target a parent element of some other element, most of the time you should [`method: Locator.filter#1`] by the child locator.
+When you need to target a parent element of some other element, most of the time you should [`method: Locator.filter`] by the child locator.
 For example, consider the following DOM structure:

 ```html
 <li><label>Hello</label></li>
 <li><label>World</label></li>
 ```

-If you'd like to target the parent `<li>` of a label with text `"Hello"`, using [`method: Locator.filter#1`] works best:
+If you'd like to target the parent `<li>` of a label with text `"Hello"`, using [`method: Locator.filter`] works best:

 ```js
 const child = page.getByText('Hello');